Choosing a Police Brutality Attorney is Important.

 Regardless of what police claim an individual did, law enforcement is never permitted to use excessive force when arresting or detaining an individual.
 The part that gets misconstrued is that the definition of “excessive force” is unclear which can make it tough for an individual to prove they have a police brutality case.
-Luckily here at RepresentYou.com, we have a number of experienced lawyers on our panel that we can refer directly to you.
-We hold our lawyers to high standards to make sure you get the highest quality police brutality lawyer to represent you.
+Luckily here at RepresentYou, we have a number of experienced lawyers on our panel that we may be able to refer directly to you.
+We hold our lawyers to high standards to make sure you get the highest quality police brutality and misconduct lawyer to represent you.
 All of our lawyers have a minimum of twenty years of experience practicing law, with no record of disciplinary action from the State Bar.

 Physically Assaulted by Law Enforcement

 If you have been the victim of a physical assault by law enforcement you should know that your civil rights, as protected by law, have been violated.
 If law enforcement officers have abused their power by committing these malicious acts, they have infringed upon your rights and you now have the right to legal recourse.
 No officer has free reign to use force immoderately or in excess, however, it is unfortunate to say that these cases are anything but uncommon.
-RepresentYou.com is proud to have a team of knowledgeable and experienced civil rights lawyers that we can put you in contact with today.
+RepresentYou is proud to have a team of knowledgeable and experienced civil rights lawyers that we can put you in contact with today.
 Being physically assaulted by an officer of the law is not tolerable in any case and if you, or someone you know, has been the victim of this you need legal representation.
-RepresentYou.com is a California State Bar certified which connects those in need of legal assistance with competent and experienced attorneys.
+RepresentYou is a State Bar of California-certified lawyer referral service who connects those in need of legal assistance with competent and experienced attorneys.
 Our panel of attorneys include a large variety of criminal lawyers that specialize in police brutality cases.
-If you have been physically assaulted by law enforcement, enlisting a the help of an experienced and trusted police brutality lawyer is likely in your best interest.
+If you have been physically assaulted by law enforcement and have faced serious injuries or damages, enlisting a the help of an experienced and trusted police brutality lawyer is likely in your best interest.
 Contact RepresentYou now!

 Unlawful of Excessive Detention

 Excessive detention is the situation in which an individual knowingly or negligibly violates the law by detaining a person for more than the allowable number of days.
-If an officer of the law has used excessive detention is liable to civil damages received by the detainee as a result of this illegal act.
-RepresentYou.com is a State Bar Certified attorney referral service whose lawyers all have a minimum of two decades practicing law.
-Our lawyers are competent, experienced, and knowledgeable about unlawful and excessive detention cases and can get you the highest quality representation in your area.
-No one should have to deal with being unconventionally detained, so if you or anyone you know have been subjected to this unlawful act, contact RepresentYou now to get connected to a proficient police brutality lawyer in your area.
+If an officer of the law has used excessive detention, they are liable to civil damages received by the detainee as a result of this illegal act.
+RepresentYou is a State Bar Certified attorney referral service whose lawyers all have a minimum of two decades practicing law.
+Our lawyers are competent, experienced, and knowledgeable about unlawful and excessive detention cases and may provide you the highest quality representation in your area.
+No one should have to deal with being unconventionally detained, so if you or anyone you know have been subjected to this unlawful act, contact RepresentYou now to get connected to a proficient police brutality and misconduct lawyer in your area.

 Law Enforcement’s Reputation